9 Honeymoon Planning Tips Brides On A Budget MUST Do

 They don’t allocate money for their honeymoon as well.

-You may be so focused on having your “dream wedding” that you have not taken the time to plan how you will pay for your honeymoon adequately.
+You may be so focused on having your “dream wedding” that you have not taken the time to adequately plan how you will pay for your honeymoon.
 This results in many newlyweds being unable to have a honeymoon at all.
-A honeymoon is a special time for a newly married couple to celebrate their wedding and should be included in the wedding budget.
+A honeymoon is a special time for a newly married couple to celebrate their wedding and should be something that is included in the wedding budget.

 Here are 9 things a bride-on-budget MUST do to avoid not having a honeymoon.